firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=xoebmbyexwuiogmbyprb&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Tue Jun  9 05:50:28 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 06:00:03 UTC 2015.

 The ipset `ib_bluetack_proxies` has **663** entries, **663** unique IPs.